A dog and his human hiking in the mountains of Colorado.

 For most dogs, hiking in the mountains is an enjoyable activity that is well-tolerated.
 However, some breeds are predisposed to having problems and require additional attention:

-• At elevations above 5,000 feet, brachycephalic (short-nosed) breeds like Boxers, Pugs, Pekingese, Bulldogs, or any pet with breathing issues should be monitored closely.
-These breeds are already prone to breathing problems, which can be worsened by higher altitudes.
+Monitor brachycephalic (short-nosed) breeds like Boxers, Pugs, Pekingese, Bulldogs, or any pet with breathing issues closely at elevations above 5,000 feet.
+These breeds already struggle with breathing problems, which higher altitudes can worsen.

-• Some dogs struggle to tolerate heat or cold.
-Watch how your dog is handling the conditions and adjust your hike accordingly.
-If your dog seems overly sensitive, schedule a check-up with your veterinarian to rule out any medical issues.
-Your veterinarian may also suggest ways to keep your dog more comfortable..
+Some dogs have more difficulty than others at tolerating the heat of summer or the cold of winter.
+While the reasons for this vary, pay attention to how your dog is doing and adjust your hike as needed.
+If your dog seems overly sensitive to heat or cold when outdoors, schedule a check-up with your veterinarian to rule out a medical problem.
+Your veterinarian may also recommend ways to keep your dog more comfortable.

 We’re Here to Help